cs423-uiuc/cs423-uiuc.github.io/fall23/mps/MP3.md

 by any user.
 Our profiler should implement three operations available through the Proc file-system (similar to MP1 and MP2):

 - Registration: This allows the application to notify the profiler kernel module its intent to monitor its page fault rate and utilization.
-This is done by sending a string formatted as “R <PID>”, where <PID> is PID of a process to monitor.
+This is done by sending a string formatted as `R <PID>`, where <PID> is PID of a process to monitor.
 - Unregister: This allows the application to notify the profiler kernel module that the application has finished using the profiler.
-This is done by sending a string formatted as “U <PID>”.
+This is done by sending a string formatted as `U <PID>`.
 - Read Registered Task List: Additionally, an application running in the system should be able to query which applications are registered.
 When the entry (`/proc/mp3/status`) is read by an application, the kernel module must return a list with the PID of each application.